 We know some behaviors can lower the risk of cancer, but we don’t know how great the benefit is for any one person.

-So, taking steps to prevent cancer lowers risk, but it does not ensure a person never gets the disease.
+So, taking steps to prevent cancer lowers risk, but it doesn’t ensure a person never gets the disease.
 Even people who do all they can to lower their risk unfortunately can still get breast cancer.

 Learn more about healthy behaviors and breast cancer risk.